amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

 -------------------

 The problem might be a general issue or specific to the architecture or system.
-To narrow down the issue, collect information about the GPU or accelerator, along with other details about the platform and system.
+To narrow down the issue, collect information about the GPU or accelerator and other details about the platform and system.
 Some issues to consider include:

 *  Is ROCm running on: